-As shown in Table 2.3, over one third of homicide victims whose ethnicity was identified were European males, and Europeans constitute the largest group of victims in both years.
-However, European1 is the largest ethnic group within New Zealand.
+As shown in Table 2.3, over one third of homicide victims whose ethnicity was identified were European males, and Europeans constitute the largest group of victims except for 2009, when there were more Maori victims.
+However, European is the largest ethnic group within New Zealand.
 So, it does not follow that Europeans are over-represented in these statistics.